Succession Planning for a Retiring NJ Business Owner: A Comprehensive Guide

 • Determine the fair market value of the business.

 • A professional valuation by a qualified business appraiser will establish a reasonable and equitable sale price.
-Your goal is to sell the business so be honest and objective with what the business is worth.
+Your goal is to sell the business, so be honest and objective about its value.
 Pigs get fat; hogs get slaughtered.

-• The valuation method will rely upon either earnings, assets, market comparisons or a hybrid of each technique.
+• The valuation method will rely on earnings, assets, market comparisons, or a combination of these techniques.

 Terms of Transfer

-• Outline the financial structure of the transition, including whether it will be an outright sale, installment sale, or transfer of stock ownership plan.
+• Outline the financial structure of the transition, including whether it will be an outright sale, an installment sale, or a stock-ownership transfer plan.

 Funding the Transition